 Many will not have ANY classic symptoms until the first heart attack!

 When dealing with a complex health condition, it is important to find a trusted, experienced specialist in Cardiology Heart Health.
-At Bethany Cardiology, we dedicate ourselves to our patients, listening to your health concerns, and guiding you through appropriate treatment options.
+At Bethany Cardiology, we dedicate ourselves to our patients, listening to their health concerns, and guiding them through appropriate treatment options.
 We value open communication with patients by answering questions and concerns in a timely and clear manner.
-Our Cardiology team is overseen by board-certified cardiologists, Dr. Fred Shaw and Dr. Raymond Rosario.
+Our Cardiology team is overseen by board-certified cardiologists, Dr. John Cahill and Dr. Raymond Rosario.

 What is Heart Disease?